Contributor: Jamie Starkey, LAc

 Osteoarthritis (OA) is one of the most common causes of chronic knee pain.
 It causes pain, inflammation and stiffness, making it hard to flex and extend your knee.

 Across the country, doctors are striving to avoid prescribing medication, particularly opioids, for chronic pain.
 Research shows acupuncture to be a cost-effective way to treat pain with very little risk for the patient.

-In fact, acupuncture is one of the treatments now recommended as a first line of defense against pain in national guidelines for physicians.
+In fact, acupuncture is one of the treatments recommended for knee pain from osteoarthritis in national guidelines for physicians.

 No two patients treated alike

 Acupuncture is a branch of traditional Chinese medicine, with a rich history and lineage dating back thousands of years.
 It involves inserting hair-thin needles into the body to promote pain-relieving and anti-inflammatory effects.